 Simple convection and blower convection heaters work more effectively when there is a large difference in air temperature around them.
 Placing these units by windows or doorways will allow the intake of colder air which will increase air circulation and speed up the heating process.

 Radiant heaters provide the most heat to objects near them.
 Depending on how powerful your heater is, this may mean you want to install them right in front of your sitting area or at a bit of a distance from it.

 When installing a radiant heater, you also need to consider how the electromagnetic waves will move through the room.
 Placing them at the short end of a long room will decrease their effectiveness.
-Instead, you should place them near the center of the long wall to provide better heating for the entire area.
+Instead, you should place the wall heater near the center of the long wall to provide better heating for the entire area.

 Electric Wall Heater FAQs

-Now that you are familiar with the best electric wall heaters on the market, you might have a few questions before you finalize your purchase.
+Now that you are familiar with the best electric wall heater models on the market, you might have a few questions before you finalize your purchase.

 Read on to get the answers to the most common questions concerning installing and using an electric wall heater.

 How Much Does It Cost to Run an Electric Heater?